garbados/linkfriend/README.md

 ## Usage

 *These instructions are intended for the V1 application.
-The app is currently pre-V0.*
+The app is currently at V0.*

 As the application lives on the browser, there is no need to install anything.
 Just visit the [demo site](https://garbados.github.io/p2p-social-bookmarking/#/) to start using it.